Hardness Testers Information

-Hardness testers measure a materials' resistance to indentation.
+Hardness testers measure a material's resistance to indentation.
 Hardness is a characteristic of a material, not a fundamental physical property.
 It is defined as the resistance to indentation, and it is determined by measuring the permanent depth or projected area of the indentation.
 More simply put, when using a fixed force (load) and a given indenter, the smaller the indentation, the harder the material.
-Indentation hardness value is obtained by measuring the depth or the area of the indentation using one of many different test methods.
+Indentation hardness value is obtained by measuring the depth of the area of the indentation using one of many different test methods.

-- In dynamic rebound or impact hardness testers, a hammer or diamond tipped probe is dropped onto a sample and the rebound height or velocity change is measured and converted into a hardness reading.
+- In dynamic rebound, or impact hardness testers, a hammer or diamond tipped probe is dropped onto a sample and the rebound height or velocity change is measured and converted into a hardness reading.
 The rebound height increases with increasing hardness.
-These tests are less destructive than conventional static indentation tests and applied where even a small indent on a surface cannot be tolerated; e.g., forged rolls for printing.
+These tests are less destructive than conventional static indentation tests and applied where even a small indent on a surface cannot be tolerated (e.g., forged rolls for printing).

-- Coating hardness testers use indentation, scratching or rubbing tests to evaluate the hardness or wear resistance of thin films of paint, sealants, adhesives, vapor deposits, CVD/PVD deposits or plated layers.
+- Coating hardness testers use indentation, scratching, or rubbing tests to evaluate the hardness or wear resistance of thin films of paint, sealants, adhesives, vapor deposits, CVD/PVD deposits, or plated layers.

-The Rockwell test method is defined in ASTM E-18 and is the most commonly used hardness tester operation method since it is generally easier to perform and more accurate than other types of hardness testing.
-Rockwell testers can be used on all metals except in conditions where the test metal structure or surface conditions would introduce too much variation, where the indentations would be too large for the application or where the sample size or shape prohibits its use.
+- The Rockwell test method is defined in ASTM E-18 and is the most commonly used hardness tester operation method since it is generally easier to perform and more accurate than other types of hardness testing.
+Rockwell testers can be used on all metals except in conditions where the test metal structure or surface conditions would introduce too much variation, where the indentations would be too large for the application, or where the sample size or shape prohibits its use.
 The Rockwell tester method measures the permanent depth of indentation produced by a force on an indenter.

-In ultrasonic hardness testers, a probe tipped with an indenter is piezoelectrically resonated at an ultrasonic frequency.
+- In ultrasonic hardness testers, a probe tipped with an indenter is piezoelectrically resonated at an ultrasonic frequency.
 The probe is held against the sample with a spring and a small indentation is made.
 The frequency of the probe changes in proportion to the contact area of the indentation.
 The tester measures the frequency change, then calculates and displays the equivalent hardness value.